Email marketing is a powerful communication channel, but only a well-elaborated strategy will make it work. It starts with a quality mailing list.

 Types of subscription forms

 Pop-up windows are a great way to bring attention to your email campaign.
-The most important factor in pop-ups is timing.
+The most important factor with pop-ups is timing.
 It’s better if your pop-up appears after a user has spent at least 60 seconds browsing your website.
 That way, he or she already has some idea of your content by the moment the pop-up appears.
 Another good option is to time a pop-up at the exact moment a user is going to leave the page.
 This way, they will see your message before they actually click on the X button.

 Below is an example of the pop-up window from Urban Decay website.
 It appears followed by a faded background after a user has spent some time on the company’s homepage.
 Such pop-ups are called lightbox pop-ups, and they are proven to bring more subscribers since they target a user at the exact moment of interest.